westada/section-400-hr-policy-review/README.md

 > [!NOTE]
 > This repository is designed for internal use.
-For a more externally-focused (and easier-to-read version of the same content, please visit the [Section 400 Rework Site](https://westada.github.io/section-400-hr-policy-review).
+For a more externally-focused (and easier-to-read and understand) version of the same content, please visit the [Section 400 Rework Site](https://westada.github.io/section-400-hr-policy-review).

 # DISCLAIMER